All About Eve: Plot

-As Margo's irritation grows, Karen feels sorry for Eve.
-In hopes of humbling Margo, Karen arranges for her to miss a performance so that Eve may perform in her place.
-Eve invites the city's theater critics to attend the performance – including the acerbic Addison DeWitt (George Sanders) – which is a triumph for her.
-Later that night, Eve tries to seduce Bill, but he rejects her.
-Instead, Addison takes her under his wing and interviews her for a column harshly criticizing Margo for resisting younger talent.
+As Margo's irritation grows, Karen sympathizes with Eve, believing that Margo is overdramatizing her resentment towards her.
+Hoping to humble Margo, Karen conspires for her to miss a performance so Eve can perform in her place.
+Eve secretly invites the city's theater critics, including Addison, to attend the performance.
+Eve's performance is a triumph.
+Later that night, Eve attempts to seduce Bill, but he rejects her.